 Having a congenital heart defect can also increase your risk of developing certain medical conditions.

 Having a congenital heart defect can increase your risk of developing certain medical conditions.

 Are all heart problems in children congenital?

 No, but most are.
 There are generally three categories of possible childhood heart problems: structural defects, acquired damage and heart rhythm disturbances.
 These defects are usually - but not always - diagnosed early in life.
 Rarely, childhood heart problems are not congenital, but heart damage may occur during childhood due to infection.
 This type of heart disease is called acquired; examples include Kawasaki disease and rheumatic fever.
 Children also can be born with or develop heart rate problems such as slow, fast, or irregular heart beats, known as "arrhythmias".

 Who is at risk to have a child with a congenital heart defect?

 Anyone can have a child with a congenital heart defect.
-Out of 1,000 births, nine babies will have some form of congenital heart disorder, most of which are mild.
+Out of 1,000 births, at least eight babies will have some form of congenital heart disorder, most of which are mild.
 If you or other family members have already had a baby with a heart defect, your risk of having a baby with heart disease may be higher.

 Why do congenital heart defects occur?